USTA Southern Regulations (Rules & Regs)

 iii.
 Junior Tournament schedules will be published annually by USTA Southern for all tournaments sanctioned by USTA Southern.

 iv.
 All players shall be limited to three (3) events in any single tournament.
 No player shall be forced to play more than two (2) singles matches in one day unless inclement weather forces doubling up on matches or if short scoring is used.
-If short scoring is used, up to three (3) singles matches may be scheduled per day.
+If short scoring is used, three (3) or more singles matches may be scheduled per day.
 If, due to rain or other unforeseen circumstances, a player’s presence in any event other than his/her age group is causing delay, that player may be defaulted from that division.

 v.
 Boys’ and Girls’ matches shall always be scheduled so that a player will compete in his own age classification before playing in an older classification the same day.

 vi.
 All Southern Junior Championship Tournaments (with exception of Southern 10s) must use deuce-add scoring with the set tiebreak played at six-all in all sets in championship and feed-in consolation singles matches, except when the players are scheduled to play two (2) singles consolation matches in a day.
 In that case, the players may play a match tie-break in lieu of a third set.
 If scheduling is disrupted by inclement weather, alternative scoring may be authorized by the Director of Junior Competition or a designated representative.
-Southern 10s may use the best of two (2) sets with a match tiebreak in lieu of the third set, or the best of three (3) short sets, or the best of two (2) short sets with a set tiebreak in lieu of the third set.
-Southern 10s may also use no-add scoring

 vii.
 All Southern Junior Championship Tournament doubles matches shall consist of at least an 8 game pro-set or short sets.